We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-Luckily, I’ve learned a few tricks that make the process of going to the veterinarian’s office quick & painless — for all involved.
+Today’s quick tip makes the process of going to the veterinarian’s office quick & painless — for all involved!

-It’s a fact, doctors typically spend more time than they intend to with any given patient.
+Doctors typically spend more time than they intend to with any given patient.
 This is true for human doctors as well as animal doctors.

-For those reasons, your goal should always be to grab the VERY FIRST appointment of the day.
-That helps to ensure that you will have 100% of the vet’s full attention and you won’t have to wait to be seen.
-(Hey, other patients may have to wait until you get all of your questions answered, but at least it’s not you who has to do the waiting for a change!)
+However, when the veterinarian is not in a hurry, you will be more likely to have the vet’s full attention and you won’t have to wait long to be seen.
+(Sure, other patients may have to wait until you get all of your questions answered, but at least it’s not you who has to do the waiting for a change!)

-And if you think about it… after the first few appointments of the day have gone past their allotted times, it doesn’t take long before the doctor’s remaining appointments for the day are completely out of whack and everyone’s pushed back — anywhere from 30 minutes to an hour (…or more!).
+I’ve seen firsthand that after the first few appointments of the day have gone past their allotted times, it doesn’t take long before the doctor’s remaining appointments for the day are completely out of whack and everyone’s pushed back — anywhere from 30 minutes to an hour (…or more).

-That means people — and their pets — are left to wait it out in the lobby.
-And as everyone knows, to be in the company of restless, hyperactive, barking, and often ill pets (and their irritated owners) is not that pleasant of an experience.
-Such is why I always book my appointment for the first one of the day.
+That means people — and their pets — are left to wait out in the lobby.
+And to be in the company of restless, hyperactive, barking, and often ill pets (and their irritated owners) is not all that pleasant of an experience.

 The best times to get in & out of the vet’s office in a hurry: